 Linda is a certified speech-language pathologist who has been practicing since 1988.
 Throughout her career, she has worked in clinical and public school settings evaluating and treating individuals with a variety of communication disorders.
 Linda joined Landmark High School as the expressive language program director in 1994, transitioning into a consultation role in this program in 2003.
 Linda has also been a Landmark Outreach Program faculty member since 1996, consulting to public schools, as well as teaching face-to-face and online graduate-level courses.
 Her expertise is in child and adolescent expressive language disorders with a particular focus on social communication skills.

 Adam is currently the Landmark School research coordinator and a Landmark Outreach consultant.
 Previously, Adam taught American literature in addition to his administrative role as an academic advisor.
 Adam is a graduate of the Harvard Graduate School of Education where he studied language and literacy development.
 While studying at Harvard, he taught at the Maria L. Baldwin School in Cambridge as a reading specialist and explored the influence of early intervention on struggling readers at the elementary level.
-He also holds a master’s degree in education from Simmons College.
+He also holds a master’s degree in education from Simmons University.
 Adam is a licensed reading specialist and moderate special needs educator.

 Kate has over 10 years of nonprofit development and management experience.
 Prior to joining Landmark in 2013, she worked for national, education-focused nonprofits.
 She is the director of Outreach and serves as the grant writer.
 Kate also teaches a variety of language arts and study skills courses at Landmark High School.
 She has taught language arts and study skills, and she currently teaches early literacy tutorials.
-Kate holds a bachelor’s degree from the University of Richmond, a master’s of public administration from New York University, and a master’s degree in special education from Simmons College.
+Kate holds a bachelor’s degree from the University of Richmond, a master’s of public administration from New York University, and a master’s degree in special education from Simmons University.

 Landmark Outreach Associate Director